 *** SPOILERS *** *** SPOILERS *** *** SPOILERS ***

-Skimming on, the foursome get into an assortment of scrapes including an encounter with hobo who dies, finding a body long-buried in their college grounds.
+Skimming on, the foursome get into an assortment of scrapes including an encounter with a hobo who dies, finding a body long-buried in their college grounds.
 Oo-er!
-All sounds a bit Secret History suddenly…
+All sounds a bit Donna Tartt Secret History suddenly…

 Then, on page 99 begins an excruciating sex scene between Ezra and his girlfriend Eliza.
-The Times informs me it is 72 lines long!
+The Times review informed me it is 72 lines long!

 … Eliza’s breasts barrel-rolled across Ezra’s howling mouth and the pained frenzy of his bulbous salutation extenuating his excitement as it whacked and smacked its way into every muscle of Eliza’s body except for the otherwise central zone. …